jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 ### Host
 Tommy Veitor (@)

+### When does it come out?
+Wednesdays every week

 ### Description
 Pod Save the World explores the 'world' of foreign policy, with Tommy interviewing guests whose careers have been about exploring the in and outs of international foreign policy.
-He's covered experts on the recent French elections, the Russian state, and the negotiations with Iran over the nuclear deal.
-And while these conversations are in-depth, Tommy is able to humanize both the topic their covering and the guest themself, giving them time to explain why their passionate about these issues and what effect the topics could actually have on the listeners life.
+He's covered experts on the recent French elections, the oppresive atmosphere of the Russian state, and what it was like to be in negotiations with Iran while crafting the nuclear deal.

-### Julian's Review
+### My Personal Review
-While not a foreign policy buff, I've definitely learned  a lot about diplomacy through listening to this pod.
-I really did think that these foreign policy decisions were made through extreme scrutiny and precisions.
-But as Tommy says in his early episodes, it really comes down to a room of people making huge decisions with incomplete data and less-than ideal situations.
+Not being a foreign policy buff myself, I've definitely learned a lot from this pod.
+While the conversations are in-depth, Tommy makes the topic relatable and humanizes whoever he's talking with, giving them time to explain why their passionate about these issues.
+Before this pod, I really thought that foreign policy decisions were made with the utmost confidence and put through extreme scrutiny.
+But as Tommy makes clear in his early episodes, it usually comes down to a room of people making huge decisions with incomplete data in less-than ideal situations.

 ## With Friends Like These